horse-link/contracts.horse.link/README.md

 #### Non Greedy Markets

-Markets that are non greedy use the collateral under management first, instead of transferring assets from the connected Vault.
+Markets that are non greedy use the collateral under management first, instead of borrowing assets from the connected Vault.

 ```text
 Given calculated odds are 3:1,